Course Outline

 Sustainability-focussed

-3 Identify and critically reflect on personal and professional values for ethical professional practice with multicultural communities and for working with Aboriginal and Torres Strait Islander peoples Knowledgeable
+3 Identify and clearly articulate professional values and ethical practice principles for working alongside Aboriginal and Torres Strait Islander peoples and with multicultural communities with cultural responsiveness Knowledgeable

 Creative and critical thinker